Colkerr/ESP8266-and-Pro-Mini-battery-techniques/README.md

 Aiming to help anyone trying to run ESP*** from battery (and mention of Pro Mini also).
-Not going to repeat what is well described elsewhere but it took me 2 years to find and get working these 'tricks' so hoping this speeds it up for others.
+Not going to repeat in detail what is well described elsewhere but it took me 2 years to find and get working these 'tricks' so hoping this speeds it up for others.
-This will grow week by week as my code examples are all customised and embedded in large code systems now so I have to extract and test.
+This will grow week by week as my code examples are all customised and embedded in large code systems now so I have to extract and test, but I should have kept notes so this will be my repository for remembering and reusing code sections.
 Will cover: ESP version, deepSleep, WiFi power use, OTA, AP, ESP_Now, variable persistence (RTC memory, LittleFS, CRC), state management.
+I only consider cheap, easy to source and easy program using Arduino IDE ESP*** and Pro Mini development boards
+##Low power basics.
+Pro Mini has a lower power requirement than ESP*** and the dev board needs a little modification for low power.
+The LED and regulator have to be removed and there are good descriptions elsewhere for doing this.
+A huge advantage of the Pro Mini is its wide voltage supply requirement.
+I'm talking now about the 3.3v 8 MHz version.
+I am able to run one from a supercapacitor and small solar panel because it runs happily from 5v down to 1.8v,.
+I did have to switch off brown out detection though.
+To get as low as 1.8v it's supposed to be neccesary to reduce the clock speed but I haven't found this neccessary' perhaps because when the voltage gets that low I have it in deepSleep and only waking up to check the supercapacitor vlotage.
+The Pro Mini lacks WiFi so I use RF433 modules (allowable frequency is country dependant so you may have to use different) which have a decent range through walls.
+A 17cm straight wire is as good as or better than the helix or spring aerials you can buy.
+The RCSwitch works well and you can save energy by setting the lowest repeat message that is reliable enough.
+I transmit in about .3 secs at about 20mA so under 7mA seconds of energy.
+The RF433 module continues to transmit below 2v by the way.
+The quiescent current of the RF433 modules is supposed to be a few uA but some of them have not broken out this option to the dev board so I power them from a GPIO pin: you'd have to use a pin anyway to put it into quiescent mode so it's not a loss.
+However some do use uA when not transmitting so it's not always necessary.
+Unfortunaely it's one way unless you include a receiver, but that would have to be on all the time and will drain the battery, unless you have it wake up periodically and transmit a request for any messages.
+However for saving sensor data when the odd missing value doesn't matter it's fine.
+For something urgent I have a high repetition number in RCSwitch.
+RCSwitch is also effective at recognising codes from remote socket controllers allowing to replicate and control sockets by code.
+This provides an easy way to use voice control via Alexa --> ESP*** --> RF433 module --> remote socket.